 When you arrive at camp, go first to the barn area to check in with the Horsemanship Camp Director.
 When space permits, you will be instructed to unload your horse.
 No horses may be unloaded until all paperwork has been checked & the trailer is allowed into the unloading area.
-NO TRAILERS OR VEHICLES WILL BE ALLOWED IN THE BARN AREA PROPER.
+NO TRAILERS OR VEHICLES WILL BE ALLOWED IN THE BARN AREA PROPER, so it is recommended to bring a wheel barrow or wagon to help move your supplies to the barns.
 Trailers may only be unhooked in the trailer parking area.
 There will be staff available to show you where everything you will need is located.
 It is requested that unloading be done as rapidly as possible to help relieve congestion in the barn unloading area.
-Do not bring unnecessary vehicles into the barn area (if the vehicle does not have horse equipment/supplies, then it is unnecessary).
+Do not bring unnecessary vehicles into the barn area (if the vehicle does not have horse equipment/ supplies, then it is unnecessary).
 There is parking for such vehicles near the Dining Hall (see map page 5).